dirtyvagabond/drake-user-manual/BASE.md

 # Change your workflow directory with BASE

 Drake by default assumes you want the working directory to be the same directory as your Drakefile.
-So Drake reads inputs from there and writes outputs to there, regardless of where you called Drake from.

-Drake tracks the working directory in the special variable `BASE`.
+When Drake starts, it assigns the working directory to a special variable, `BASE`.
+As Drake runs it looks for inputs in `BASE` and writes outputs to `BASE`.

+A benefit of this is that you can run your Drake workflow for anywhere, and Drake will make sure to do all work in the same place as your Drakefile.
+This is a nice way to centralize your work.

+However, you may not always want this behaviour.
 You can redefine the value of `BASE` if you wish Drake to use a different working directory while your workflow is running.

-## What is BASE?

-BASE is a special variable in Drake.
-Its value is automatically added to every input or output file name in the workflow.
-It defines the base directory for all data files.
-It can contain a file system prefix, and because of the behavior of variables described above, it can be redefined in nested files easily, providing a crude method for creating reusable procedures in Drake.

 ## Simple BASE example